safinaskar/gavin/README-EN.markdown

 * First, build the kernel and filesystem (just `make`).
 (You can skip this step because the package contents precompiled `deobfuscated/kernel` and `deobfuscated/fs.tar` for real hardware and `deobfuscated/qemu-kernel` and
 `deobfuscated/qemu-fs.tar` for Qemu.)
-In short, you need to build this on an x86 GNU/Linux machine.
-If you wish to try to compile on an OS other than GNU/Linux you may need modify the Makefile to compile `sh`, `vi` and `prim` using a cross-compiler that produces ELF binaries -- i.e. a cross-compiler targeting x86 GNU/Linux.
+In short, you need to build this on an x86 GNU/Linux machine (GNU/Linux can be 32-bit or 64-bit, but gcc must be 32-bit) If you wish to try to compile on an OS other than GNU/Linux you may need modify the Makefile to compile `sh`, `vi` and `prim` using a cross-compiler that produces ELF binaries -- i.e. a cross-compiler targeting x86 GNU/Linux.
 Also, you need very old version of gcc -- 3.x.
 * Next, find a suitable machine to run the OS on.
 It should be perfectly safe, and since it does not directly attempt to access any hard disk drives